digna-ai/releases/2024.11/Command Line Interface.md

 - `--table-name`, `-tn`: Limits the inspection to a specific table within the project.
 - `--table-filter`, `-tf`: Filters to inspect only tables containing the specified substring in their names.
-- `--force-profile`: Forces the recollection of profiles.
-The default is force-profile.
+- `--do-profile`: Triggers the recollection of profiles.
+The default is do-profile.
-- `--no-force-profile`: Prevents the recollection of profiles.
+- `--no-do-profile`: Prevents the recollection of profiles.
-- `--force-prediction`: Forces the recalculation of predictions.
-The default is force-prediction.
+- `--do-prediction`: Triggers the recalculation of predictions.
+The default is do-prediction.
-- `--no-force-prediction`: Prevents the recalculation of predictions.
+- `--no-do-prediction`: Prevents the recalculation of predictions.
-- `--force-alert-status`: Forces the recalculation of alert statuses.
-The default is force-alert-status.
+- `--do-alert-status`: Triggers the recalculation of alert statuses.
+The default is do-alert-status.
-- `--no-force-alert-status`: Prevents the recalculation of alert statuses.
+- `--no-do-alert-status`: Prevents the recalculation of alert statuses.
 - `--timing`, `-tm`: Displays the duration of the inspection process after completion.
-- `--alert-notification`, `-an`: Sends alert notifications to subscribed channels.

 ### Example